 Source: LDS Church News - The new missions include these eleven (two in Utah): Portugal, Porto; Washington, Yakima; California, Modesto; Bolivia, La Paz, El Alto; Argentina, Buenos Aires East; Argentina, Santa Fe, Orem; Utah, Logan; Costa Rica San Jose West; Peru Trujillo South; Trinidad, Port of Spain.
 Missions Discontinued (one): Utah, Salt Lake City Central - which was created three years ago as an experiment of a Utah mission without cars for any missionaries.
 Net increase 10 missions.

 Church growth in Thailand has been strong the past 13 months.
-The goal for the end of 2014 is to record 5,000 members at Sacrament Meeting.
+The goal is to record 5,000 members at Sacrament Meeting.
 This would be an increase of over 2000 over the past 30 months.

 December 11, 2014 - December 2014 Missionary Group Arrives